thebiss/gs-dissector/notes.md

 Payload starts with 0xfefef27f

 - Octets 6&7 change for each device/xmit
-- Last 6 OCTETS change change for each device/xmit
+- Last 6 OCTETS change for each device/xmit
 - Middle payload stays the same for some time.

 Is this come kind of beacon that is forwarded?